What does weary mean?

 They were not weary FOR God rather they were weary TO God.

-Yet, God was calling them to stop wearying Him and to start wearying themselves for God.
+Yet, God was calling them to stop wearying Him and to start wearying themselves for Him.
 He was calling them to change and repentance.

-The same call, same question, same challenge is posed also to us.
+The same call, same question, same challenge is posed to us.

 Basically, when was the last time we wearied ourselves in service to Him?